DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 - **Create a test from a template**:

-    1. Hover over one of the following pre-populated templates and click **View Template**.
-This opens a side panel displaying pre-populated configuration information, including: Test Details, Alert Conditions, Steps, and optionally Variables.<br /><br>
+    1. Hover over one of the pre-populated templates and click **View Template**.
+This opens a side panel displaying pre-populated configuration information, including: Test Details, Alert Conditions, Steps, and optionally Variables.

-       {{< img src="/synthetics/browser_tests/synthetics_templates_browser.mp4" alt="Video of Synthetics Browser Test landing page with templates" video="true" >}}

     2. Click **+Create Test** to open the configuration page, where you can review and edit the pre-populated configuration options.
 The fields presented are identical to those available when creating a test from scratch.
-    3. Click **Save & Quit** in the upper right hand corner when you are ready to submit your Browser Test.<br /><br>
+    3. Click **Save & Quit** in the upper right hand corner to submit your Browser Test.<br /><br>

+       {{< img src="/synthetics/browser_tests/synthetics_templates_browser.mp4" alt="Video of Synthetics Browser Test landing page with templates" video="true" >}}

 - **Build a test from scratch**: